mohitmv/blog/_posts/2021-10-19-Cpp-Undefined-Behaviour-101.md

 raise exception. and that was the intent.
 Hence the result (exception) is correct.

 and the following Java program is illegal.
 Hence compilation fails.

 ```
 public public static void main() { }
 ```

 However C/C++ doesn't require that execution/compilation of every illegal program should fail.
 A program can be illegal and still it can work.
-Repeat after me - **"A C++ program can be illegal and still work as you wished"**.
-That's what the danger is.
+Repeating it once more - **"A C++ program can be illegal and still work as you wished"**.
+That's what the danger is all about.

 - An illegal C++ program might stop working tomorrow.
 - It might stop working on Friday and Monday but works rest of the week.
 - It might work all the time except when you have to demonstrate your App to customers.